You shouldn’t do a headstand right after eating. When food enters the stomach, it starts digestion, enzyme secretion, and peristaltic movements.

-Here you can see how long it actually takes for your meal to be fully transit the body.
+Here you can see how long it actually takes for your meal to fully transit the body.

-Plus it all depends on individual characteristics, like age, gender, diet, hormonal balance, enzymatic production, physical activity, body mass etc.
+Plus it all depends on individual characteristics, like age, gender, diet, hormonal balance, enzymatic production, physical activity, body mass, etc.

-So it’s definitely not one number fits all.
+So it’s definitely not one-size-fits-all.